Feb 1

 Free

-Celebrate the Year of the Dragon in London at the largest celebrations outside Asia.
-Chinese New Year (also known as the Lunar New Year) falls between late January and mid-February; this year it’s on Saturday 10th February.
-The London celebrations are usually held on the closest weekend to the date itself, organised by the London Chinatown Chinese Association (LCCA).
-This New Year the celebrations will take place on Sunday 11th February 2024.
+Celebrate the Year of the Snake in London at the largest celebrations outside Asia.
+Chinese New Year (also known as Lunar New Year) always falls between late January and mid-February; this year it’s on Wednesday 29th January.
+The London celebrations are usually held on the closest weekend to the date itself, and organised by the London Chinatown Chinese Association (LCCA).
+This New Year the celebrations will take place over the weekend of 1st-2nd February 2025.

 Chinatown, London | Photo by Amanda David

-Full details of the celebrations are yet to be announced, but in past years the main event has been the colourful Chinese New Year Parade.
-More than 30 groups usually participate in the parade, which wends its way through the streets of the West End and Chinatown.
-The route normally starts at Charing Cross at 10am.
-Led by a dragon and lion dance, the parade heads up Shaftesbury Avenue and into Chinatown.
+Then, 2nd February sees the colourful Chinese New Year Parade between 10am and 11.45pm.
+More than 30 groups participate in the parade, which winds through the streets of the West End and Chinatown.
+The route starts at the east corner of Trafalgar Square by Charing Cross station, makes its way along Charing Cross Road then heads up Shaftesbury Avenue and into Chinatown to finish at Wardour Street.

-As well as the parade there is usually entertainment in Trafalgar Square from midday.
-Things usually kick off with a thanksgiving ceremony, firecrackers and the Lion’s Eye-Dotting Ceremony.
+As well as the parade there is entertainment in Trafalgar Square from midday, kicking off with speeches, firecrackers and the Lion’s Eye-Dotting Ceremony.

 Chinese lanterns in Chinatown, London | Photo by Amanda David